RafaelNH/Free-water-elimination-DTI/article/your_article_name.md

 the Cholesky decomposition is used, this cannot be used when the analytical Jacobian derivation is selected.

+**Removing problematic estimates**

+For cases that the ground truth free water volume fraction is one (i.e. voxels containing only free water), the tissue's diffusion tensor can fully represent the diffusion signal which erratically induce estimates of the water volume fraction near to one.
+To remove this problematic cases, for all voxels with standard DTI's mean diffusivity values larger than 2.7 mm^{2}.s^{-1}, the free water volume fraction is set to one while all tissue's diffusion tensor parameters are set to zero.
+This mean diffusivity threshold was adjusted to 90% of the theoretical free water diffusion value, however this can be adjusted by changing the optional input 'mdreg' in both WLS and NLS free water elimination procedures.

-**Implemtation Dependencies**.
+**Implementation Dependencies**.
 In addition to the Scipy's dependencies, both free water elimination fitting procedures requires modules from the open source software project Diffusion Imaging (Dipy, http://nipy.org/dipy/,  [@Garyfallidis2012-zp]) since these contain all necessary standard diffusion tensor processing functions.
 Although, the core algorithms of the free water elimination procedures were implemented separately from Dipy, in the near future, they will be incorporated as a Dipy's model reconstruction module (https://github.com/nipy/dipy/pull/835).
-Our model fit functions also requires the python pakage NumPy (http://www.numpy.org/).
+Our functions also requires the python pakage NumPy (http://www.numpy.org/).

 ### 2.2 Simulations
 In this study, the Hoy and colleagues simulations for the methods optimal